COUPON: Save 27% off your entire Helix order with code NAPLAB27 + get 2 free pillows. Expires 8/1/25.

 Cooling Test

-The Helix Plus Luxe has excellent cooling performance.
-During our tests, I felt no significant level of heat retention around my body.
-The mattress remained comfortably cool during our tests.
+The Helix Plus Luxe has excellent cooling.
+During our tests, I did not feel any significant level of heat retention around my body.

 Baseline Temp.